Children’s books by Australian authors to inspire a love for reading

 Children read at their desks as the teacher looks on in the background

-Check out this list of books for young learners by Australian authors to include at your centre.
+Check out this list of children’s books by Australian authors to include at your service.

-Introducing children to the joys and wonders of reading before they head off to primary school can make all the difference in their futures.
-Integrating reading time into the everyday routine of children at your centre offers many benefits to these young minds.
+Introducing Australian children to the joys and wonders of reading before they head off to primary school can make all the difference in their futures.
+Integrating reading time into children’s everyday routine at your centre offers many benefits to these young minds.
 As a child reads, their brain develops, their imagination expands and their language skills improve.

 Reading has proven to enhance young children’s ability to think and understand.
 Children build memory, problem-solving and decision-making skills that assist their cognitive development when they read.
 We’ve rounded up a list of children’s books by Australian authors that will surely spark a child’s interest and love for reading.

-A little girl ponders the open book the floor in front of her
+A little girl ponders the open book the floor in front of her, perhaps a children's book by an Australian author

 The Wombat books series (Bruce Whatley and Jackie French)